Sultanate of Sulu: Social class system

-The males who hold offices above shall be addressed by the title of nobility tuan (the title is directly attached to the office), followed by the rank of the office they hold, their given name, surname and region.
-The females who hold offices above shall be addressed by the title of nobility Sitti (the title is directly attached to the office), followed by the rank of the office they hold, their given name, surname and region.
+The men who hold the offices above were addressed by the title of nobility Tuan (the title is directly attached to the office), followed by the rank of the office they hold, their given name, surname and region.
+The women who held offices above shall be addressed by the title of nobility Sitti (the title is directly attached to the office), followed by the same name order.

 A very large part of the Sulu society, as well as in the Sultanate of Maguindanao were slaves captured from slave raids or bought from slave markets.
-They were known as the bisaya, reflecting their most common origin – the Christianized Visayans from Spanish territories in the Philippines – although they also included captured slaves from other ethnic groups throughout Southeast Asia.
+They were known as the bisaya, reflecting their most common origin – Christianized Visayans from Spanish territories in the Philippines – although they also included captured slaves from other ethnic groups throughout Southeast Asia.
 They were also known as banyaga, ipun, or ammas.
-It is estimated that as much as 50% of the population of Sulu in the 1850s were bisaya slaves and they dominated the Sulu economy.
+It is estimated that as much as 50% of the population of Sulu in the 1850s were bisaya slaves and dominated the Sulu economy.
 For the most part, they were treated like commoners, with their own houses and were responsible for cultivating farms and fisheries of Tausug nobility.
 But there were harsh punishments for attempts to escape, and a large number of the slaves were sold to European, Chinese, Makassar, and Bugis slavers in the Dutch East Indies.

 Visual arts

-The Sultanate of Sulu, along with the rest of Mindanao, has a long tradition of decorative arts known as okir or ukkil.
+The Sultanate of Sulu, along with the rest of Mindanao, has a long tradition of decorative arts known as ukkil or okir.
 Ukkil is the Tausug word for "wood carving" or "engraving".
 The Tausug and Maranao peoples traditionally carved and decorated their boats, houses and even grave markers with ukkil carvings.
 Aside from wood carvings, ukkil motifs were found on various clothing in the Sulu archipelago.
 Ukkil motifs tend to emphasise geometric patterns and a flowing design, with floral and leaf patterns as well as folk elements.
 The Tausug also decorated their weapons with these motifs, and various kris and barong blades have finely decorated handles as well as blades covered in floral patterns and the like.
 Bronze lantaka also bear some ukkil patterns.